 I'm in rant mode.
 You've been warned.
 Wasn't Mozilla that got me started either.
 It was a tree, but that's slightly different story.

-The other day the M@Ms (that's short for 'Morons at Mozilla', corporate i mean) let a security certificate expire that's used to sign add-ons, the result being that pretty much everybody around pretty much the whole earth (apparently) had pretty much all of their Firefox add-ons disabled.
+The other day the M@Ms (that's short for 'Morons @ Mozilla', corporate i mean) let a security certificate expire that's used to sign add-ons, the result being that pretty much everybody around pretty much the whole earth (apparently) had pretty much all of their Firefox add-ons disabled.
 F'n REALLY!?!?
 You couldn't have a CRON job to remind someone when a cert is due for resurrection?
 A calendar app?
 A sticky note?
 A mental note?
 Do you guys remember to change the oil in your Veyron's?

 Among the disabled add-ons, which of course Mozilla made sure COULD NOT BE IMMEDIATELY RE-ENABLED, was uBlock Origin, my fav ad/crap blocker.
 I can't remember the last time i surfed the web without an ad blocker.
 15 years ago?
 50?
 What a joke!
-There's ads everywhere and they stick 'em in every nook and cranny.
+There's ads everywhere and they stick 'em in every nook and cranny possible.
 Luckily i quickly found a hack to rectify the problem and so i don't think i was exposed to the viri long enough to result in permanent brain damage, other than permanently hating Mozilla corporate a little more than i hated them the day before and i don't even know if that's who was actually responsible for the Big Blunder, but when you're pissed, you're pissed, and so you really don't care if the f-bombs land slightly off-target so long as the enemy takes some well deserved shrapnel.

 And this elevated level of intense dislike, by the way, puts me pretty close to the threshold of that which is required before i say 'F U You Bunch Of Idiots' and move on to............. to what?
 Chrome?
 HA!
 Brave?
 Vivaldi?
 Pale Moon?
 Waterfox?
 Not even.
-What else is there that is as hackable and well suited to the plethora of config tweaks and extensions required in order to realize some degree of control over your web surfing privacy?
+What else is there that's as hackable and well suited to the plethora of config tweaks and extensions required in order to realize some degree of control over your web surfing privacy?
 Seriously, i'm not aware of any other browser that would meet my needs.
 Why do ya think the TOR project uses Firefox?
 Because they think it's the daises?
 I'll bet it's because they see it as the lessor evil.
 They're probably stuck with it like the rest of us privacy geeks are, for the time being anyway.

-Don't get me wrong; i think there are some/many very talented developers spending a lot of time staring at glowing rectangles and pumping out really good code with a focus on privacy and security over there, but there seems to be a gap between the engineers and the idiots upstairs, as there often is in any corporation, and that gap seems to be widening to canyon proportions.
+Don't get me wrong; i think there are some/many very talented Firefox devs spending a lot of time staring at glowing rectangles and pumping out really good code with a focus on privacy and security, but there seems to be a gap between the engineers and the idiots upstairs, as there often is in any corporation, and that gap seems to be widening to canyon proportions.
 I wonder what the engineers think about some of the lunatic ideas that the M@Ms at corporate come up with, like that whole Pocket fiasco where they decided to essentially bundle proprietary code in their "open source" browser and then make excuses all over the place when users revolted?
 Or how about the time when they decided it was a good idea to spy on their users (which they still do) and then make excuses all over the place when users revolted?
 Or the time when they bundled malware with the browser and then made excuses all over the place when users revolted?

 These greedy sons-a-bitches will never learn.